onaio/help/faqs/_posts/2015-10-01-over-usage-limit.md

 If you recently downgraded and have too many private projects or forms for your new plan level, your account will be locked.
 To unlock your account, you can:

 * [Upgrade to a plan](https://ona.io/plans.html) that matches the number of private projects and forms you have.
 * Make your private projects public.
 This will make your forms and data accessible to anyone on the internet.
+You can do this in the [project share settings.](http://help.ona.io/guides/getting-started/#sharing-projects)
 * Delete your private projects.
+This is done on the [project settings page.](http://help.ona.io/guides/projects/#deleting-projects)

 ###Unlocking a locked account due to nonpayment